nf-core/configs/docs/czbiohub.md

 ## Run the pipeline from a small AWS EC2 Instance

 The pipeline will monitor and submit jobs to AWS Batch on your behalf.
 To ensure that the pipeline is successful, it will need to be run from a computer that has constant internet connection.
 Unfortunately for us, Biohub has spotty WiFi and even for short pipelines, it is highly recommended to run them from AWS.

 ### 1. Start tmux

-[tmux](https://hackernoon.com/a-gentle-introduction-to-tmux-8d784c404340) is a "Terminal Multiplexer" that allows for commands to continue running even when you have closed your laptop and lost your connection.
-Start a new tmux session with `tmux new`
+[tmux](https://hackernoon.com/a-gentle-introduction-to-tmux-8d784c404340) is a "Terminal Multiplexer" that allows for commands to continue running even when you have closed your laptop.
+Start a new tmux session with `tmux new` and we'll name this session `nextflow`.

 ```
-tmux new
+tmux new -n nextflow
 ```

 Now you can run pipelines with abandon!

-### 4. Make a GitHub repo for your workflows (optional :)
+### 2. Make a GitHub repo for your workflows (optional :)

 To make sharing your pipelines and commands easy between your teammates, it's best to share code in a GitHub repository.
 One way is to store the commands in a Makefile ([example](https://github.com/czbiohub/kh-workflows/blob/master/nf-kmer-similarity/Makefile)) which can contain multiple `nextflow run` commands so that you don't need to remember the S3 bucket or output directory for every single one.
 [Makefiles](https://kbroman.org/minimal_make/) are broadly used in the software community for running many complex commands.
 Makefiles can have a lot of dependencies and be confusing, so we're only going to write *simple* Makefiles.